ericstmoore/ericstmoore.github.io/thoughts/apples.md

 ___

-_Apples are evaluated only by their quality as a snack, plain and uncooked, though sometimes refrigerated.
-Unless otherwise noted, all apples were purchased from grocery stores in Texas._
+_Apples are evaluated only by their quality as a snack, plain, uncooked, sometimes refrigerated.
+Unless otherwise noted, all specimens were purchased from grocery stores in Texas._

-The birth of this page may be in response to judgement of my previously uneducated apple choices.
+The birth of this page may be in response to judgement of my once-uneducated apple preferences.
 Never should the apple consumer consume apples blindly.
 Genuine apple criticism is the only true path to a riper age.

 &mdash; Eric Moore, 2025.10.04